sandragreiner/sandragreiner.github.io/index.md

 If you are interested in subjects I taught in form of lectures, exercises or seminars, check out my [teaching activities](/teaching/).

-Have fun, exploring this site and check out the latest news, listed below... :)
+Have fun exploring this site and check out the latest news, listed below... :)

 ------------------------------------------
 ## Latest News

+[Mar'25] I gonna present and discuss ongoing work at the [FOSD Meeting 2025](https://fosd.github.io/FOSD2025/).

+[Mar'25] At SDU's IMADA talks, I give a talk on ''Variability Management in Complex Systems''

 [Feb'25] For "outstanding review contributions" as PC at [VaMoS 2025](https://familiar-project.github.io/VaMoS2025/awards/), I received the **Best Reviewer Award** :)